 The National Centre for Pharmacoeconomics (NCPE) has issued a recommendation regarding the cost-effectiveness of nivolumab (Opdivo®) with ipilimumab (Yervoy®).
-Following NCPE assessment of the applicant's submission, nivolumab (Opdivo®) with ipilimumab (Yervoy®) is not considered cost-effective for the treatment of advanced (unresectable or metastatic) melanoma and therefore is not recommended for reimbursement at the submitted price.
+Following NCPE assessment of the applicant's submission, nivolumab (Opdivo®) with ipilimumab (Yervoy®) is not considered cost-effective for the treatment of advanced (unresectable or metastatic) melanoma and therefore is not recommended for reimbursement.